tschmid16/lessons-learned-3/mobile-vs-apps.md

-In deciding between creating a mobile app versus a website, consider the following:
+In deciding between creating a mobile app versus a website, consider the following

 1. When building an app, you need to build codes for Android and iOS as well as for the web server.
 2. Cycle time is a lot longer on mobile apps.
 For example, Apple’s application approval process may take weeks.